philipperemy/Github-full-data-set/README.md

 Due to size limitations, I had to narrow down the available tags to those above.
 I provide all the tags for the 100k dataset (~260Mb for 100k objects).
 Also, you can have all the tags if you scrape the data yourself.
 More information below.

+## Statistics/Machine Learning ideas

+- predict the numbers of stars/forks based on the source code.
+- or maybe just on the README.
+- relations between all the variables.

 ## What if I want to scrape my own data?

 ### Let's get started!